LITTLE WHITE LIES: Good Contractors Never Tell Them

 To be fair, every contractor – roofing or otherwise – sometimes needs to steer clients away from their own silly ideas.
 As a homeowner you need to be humble enough to be led away from your own bad concepts and towards truthful ones.
 This is especially true in the age of the internet, where everyone is an expert, and homeowners expect the world because they saw it on Pinterest.
 The thing is, using lies – even dishonest excuses about little things like shingle length – isn’t the way to protect clients from themselves.
 Eventually what goes around comes around.
 The universe was designed to operate much better on honesty in all things, even the little things.

-Our world is awash with lies – more than I’ve ever seen so far in my 59 years – so much so that we usually don’t even recognize the lies any more.
+Our world is awash with lies – more than I’ve ever seen so far in my 61 years – so much so that we usually don’t even recognize the lies any more.
 It’s just the “normal way of doing business”.
 And while going with the deceitful flow may be a common policy these days, be careful.
-As a consumer, recognize that white lies from a contractor, however small, are really rather big red flags.
+As a consumer, recognize that white lies from a contractor, however small, are really rather large red flags.

 Discerning Honesty